aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-sorting/_index.md

 To sort data in Microsoft Excel:

 1. Select **Data** from the **Sort** menu.
 The Sort dialog will be displayed.
-1. Select a sorting option.
+2. Select a sorting option.

-Generally, sorting is performed on a list - defined as a contiguous group of data where the data is displayed in columns.
+Generally, sorting is performed on a list — defined as a contiguous group of data where the data is displayed in columns.

 ## **Sorting Data with Aspose.Cells**

 Aspose.Cells provides the [**DataSorter**](https://reference.aspose.com/cells/cpp/aspose.cells/datasorter/) class used to sort data in ascending or descending order.
-The class has some important members, for example, properties like Key1 ...
-Key3 and Order1 ...
-Order3.
+The class has some important members, for example, properties like Key1 … Key3 and Order1 … Order3.
 These members are used to define sorted keys and specify the key sort order.

 You have to define keys and set the sort order before implementing data sorting.
 The class provides the [**Sort**](https://reference.aspose.com/cells/cpp/aspose.cells/datasorter/sort/) method used to perform data sorting based on the cell data in a worksheet.

-The [**Sort**](https://reference.aspose.com/cells/cpp/aspose.cells/datasorter/sort/) method accepts the following parameters:
+The **Sort** method accepts the following parameters:

-- [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/), the cells for the underlying worksheet.
+- [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/), the cells of the underlying worksheet.
 - [**CellArea**](https://reference.aspose.com/cells/cpp/aspose.cells/cellarea/), the range of cells.
 Define the cell area before applying data sorting.

-This example uses the template file "Book1.xls" created in Microsoft Excel.
+This example uses the template file *Book1.xls* created in Microsoft Excel.
 After executing the code below, data is sorted appropriately.

 ```c++
 #include <iostream>